2025 Extreme Heat Safety and Relief Strategy

 • ADCRR staff and healthcare personnel will increase their daily monitoring of inmate health and wellness.

-• Healthcare personnel will identify heat-sensitive inmates that may require additional healthcare services or relocation during extreme heat.
+• Healthcare personnel will identify inmates who may have preexisting conditions making them more susceptible to heat-sensitivity, or inmates who may require additional healthcare services or relocation during extreme heat.

-• Additional cooling equipment and ice machines will be distributed to help provide immediate relief to locations in the extreme heat impacted areas.
+• Additional cooling equipment and ice machines will be distributed to help provide immediate relief to units in the extreme heat-impacted areas.

 • Staff will provide the inmate population daily access to free ice for their personal use.

-• Housing units will run misting systems on shade structures for staff and the inmate population to utilize while outdoors.
+• Housing units equipped with misting systems will run those systems on shade structures for staff and the inmate population to utilize while outdoors.

-• Modification of the daily unit schedules / unit clocks may occur to:
+• Modification of the daily unit schedules/unit clocks may occur in order to:

 • Allow inmates increased access to showers;